xlmnxp/DynaSER/README.md

 # DynaSER (Dynamic Server-Enhanced Rendering)

 DynaSER is a cutting-edge web rendering solution that combines server-side rendering (SSR) with real-time interactivity.
-It leverages Deno, Puppeteer, and WebSockets to create a seamless, dynamic user experience while maintaining the benefits of server-side rendering.
+It leverages JSDOM, and WebSockets to create a seamless, dynamic user experience while maintaining the benefits of server-side rendering.

 ## Features